balena-io/docs/shared/general/host-ssh.md

 - `os-config.service` - Retrieves settings and configs from the API endpoint, including certificates, authorized keys, the cloudlink config, etc.
 - `openvpn.service` - The VPN service itself, which connects to cloudlink, allowing a device to come online.
 - `balena.service` - The [{{ $names.engine.lower }}][balena-engine] service, the modified Docker daemon fork that allows the management and running of service images, containers, volumes, and networking.
-- `balena-supervisor.service` - The {{ $names.company.short }} Supervisor service, responsible for the management of releases, including downloading updates for and self-healing (via monitoring), variables (fleet/device), and exposure of these services to fleets via an API endpoint.
+- `balena-supervisor.service` - The balena Supervisor service, responsible for the management of releases, including downloading updates for and self-healing (via monitoring), variables (fleet/device), and exposure of these services to fleets via an API endpoint.
 - `dbus.service` - The DBus daemon socket which can be used by containers by applying the _io.balena.features.dbus_ [label][labels], which exposes it in-container.
 This allows you to control several host OS features, including the Network Manager.

 Additionally, there are a couple of utility services that, while not required for a barebones operation, are also useful: